Setting Up and Configuring a Logi Report Server Cluster

 - Specifies your User ID.
 In the License Key text box, use the cluster enabled license key.

-- When choosing the installation type, choose Custom Installation for Standalone Server.
+- When choosing the installation type, select Custom Installation for Standalone Server.
 Then specify the installation directory for Logi Report Server.

-- In the Service tab of the Configure System Environment screen, check the Network Address At option and type in the IP address of the server.
+- In the Service tab of the Configure System Environment screen, select the Network Address At option and type the IP address of the server.

 - Select the Cluster tab.
 Specify a cluster name in the Cluster Name text box.
 You can either make the server join an existing cluster or specify a new cluster name to build another cluster.

-- Uncheck the Disable Cluster option at the bottom.
+- Clear the Disable Cluster option at the bottom.

 - From the Load Balancer Type drop-down list, select the built-in algorithm for load balancing clustered servers: Min-load, Round Robin, Weighted Min-load, or Random.

-- Check the Cluster Scheduler Lease option to enable lease for the cluster, then set the active count, valid time and check interval in the following text boxes for the cluster scheduler lease.
+- Select the Cluster Scheduler Lease option to enable lease for the cluster, then set the active count, valid time and check interval in the following text boxes for the cluster scheduler lease.

 Specifies the active lease number in the cluster.
 By setting the active lease number, you get to know how many active schedulers there are to compete to trigger the schedule.
 The property value should be an integer and the default value is 2.